jwardsmith/Blue-Team-Scripts/Splunk/Splunk Enterprise Security (ES).md

 ### Toolbar

 - Home
-- Security Posture: Dasboard that shows the stats of the notable events over time
+- Security Posture: Dashboard that shows the stats of the notable events over time
 - Incident Review
 - Investigations
 - Glass Tables